brian-lamb-software-engineer/expressBuilder/README.md

 **Before Launching:**

-- Prior to launching;
+Prior to launching:

   a) look over the server settings and ports on `bin/www`

-  b) On the bootstrapper/router `./index.js` make sure you adjust the IP address of the app livereload server to match the app servers ip.
+  b) On the bootstrapper/router `./index.js` make sure you adjust the IP address of the app livereload server to match the app servers ip as seen from your development browser.

 **Fine grained control of gulp tasks**